• Skip to primary navigation

 When cooking Japanese food, you can use a light or dark soy sauce to substitute for dashi.

-Although it’s important to note that soy sauce from China is not the same as Japan, Chinese soy sauce tends to be much saltier and less fragrant than Japanese soy sauce.
+Although soy sauce from China is not the same as Japan, Chinese soy sauce is usually much saltier and less fragrant than Japanese soy sauce.

 In addition, Chinese soy sauce is made from soybeans, while Japanese soy sauce is made from wheat.